Collaboration Style Insights for Remote & Hybrid Work

 Pollinate’s Knowledge Transfer Index (KTI) is a psychometric assessment that summarizes seven elements of style, preference and ability, all of which affect how people work and learn together – in person or virtually.

-We use the results of KTI assessments to personalize learning pathways, and match individuals for Pollinate Mentoring Programs and coaching at scale, which can involve sorting hundreds of people within an organization into pairs or groups.
+We use the results of KTI assessments in our Cross-Pollinate AI™ matching process to put people together strategically for Pollinate Mentoring Programs, teams and ecosystems, which can involve sorting hundreds of people within an organization into pairs or groups.

 The KTI helps groups of all sizes work together more effectively by providing insight into the following elements: